radtek/EEOEditor/README.md

-### Message to everyone
-EEOditor is going to be updated soon.
-I can't say an ETA.

 ## EEOditor - Everybody Edits Offline Editor

 Welcome to the EEOditor GitHub page!
 Here we host sourcecode and latest version of EEOditor.